EricFecteau/rust-data-analysis/src/2_data/4_databases.md

 # Database

 This section will explore how to work with SQL databases in Rust.
-It relies on the optional `SQL` section in the [Data](../1_start/3_data.md#sql-optional) section of the setup, where a PostgreSQL server was set up and the Census data was loaded.
+It relies on the optional `SQL` section in the [Data](../1_start/3_data.md#sql-optional) chapter of the setup, where a PostgreSQL server was set up and the Census data was loaded.

 ## Direct queries

 You can direct query the data using the appropriate crate: [PostgreSQL](https://docs.rs/postgres/latest/postgres/), [MySql](https://docs.rs/mysql_common/latest/mysql_common/), [Sqlite](https://docs.rs/rusqlite/0.32.1/rusqlite/), [MSSQL](https://crates.io/crates/tiberius), [Oracle](https://docs.rs/tiberius/0.12.3/tiberius/).
 Other databases should also be available through these crates, such as Mariadb (MySql), ClickHouse (MySql), Redshift (PostgreSQL), Azure SQL Database (MSSql).
-You can run this section using `cargo run -r --example 2_4_1_postgresql`.
+Run this code using `cargo run -r --example 2_4_1_postgresql`.

 ```rust
 === Rust 2_4_1_postgresql imports